angelovangel/wink/README.md

 ### GUI part (Shiny)

-The easiest way to install all dependencies for running the Shiny app is via `renv`.
-There is a `renv.lock` file provided.
+The Shiny app dependencies are managed with `renv`.
+This means that it is enough to just start the `wink.Rproj` project and call `renv::restore()`.

 ## Running the pipeline and explanation of the results